15 Best Walks in the World Everyone Should Experience

 8. The Champs-Elysées: Paris, France

 The Arc de Triomphe graces the western edge of the avenue, and just beyond is the presidential palace.
-Later in the 20th century, the Nazi party chose the broad avenue for its celebration of the fall of France in 1940, and a few years later, French and American allies took over the Champs-Elysées to celebrate the fall of Germany.
+Later in the 20th century, the Nazis chose the broad avenue for its celebration of the fall of France in 1940, and a few years later, French and American allies took over the Champs-Elysées to celebrate the fall of Germany.

 9. Divan Yolu: Istanbul, Turkey